 - Select jobs to print.

 Generous ePrint quotas are available to faculty and staff.
-Semester quotas are set for students.
-Usage over quota requires adding funds to your DukeCard account.
+Students are provided quotas by semester, as explained in the ePrint guide.
+In a nutshell, students can print per semester 1000 pages single-sided, 2000 pages double-sided or some in-between combination of both.
+Usage over your quota is charged to your DukeCard Flex account.
 Duplex printing is cheaper as a quota incentive to reduce paper consumption.
 Fee-based color printing, that cannot be applied to one's quota, is available in certain library locations.

 Overall this service is valuable and well thought out.
 The down side is that printers jam, run out consumables and produce bad printouts.
 Check the printer status list before making a fruitless trip.